AIHubCentral/docs/assets/RVC/Resources/Inference Settings.md

 - There's a <u>[Pitch Benchmark](https://github.com/lars76/pitch-benchmark)</u>, but this is generally speaking and not only taken in the context of RVC.

+- Most of those Algorithms are `PyTorch` models, but they got their own `ONNX` version, found like in Realtime Voice Changers, which can provide better performance especially for Non-Nvidia GPUs like AMD GPUs.

 - As the majority of them are obsolete, we'll focus on the 3 best ones: **RMVPE**, **Crepe** & **FCPE**.

     ==- *RMVPE*